Homicide crimes in Minnesota

 - Murder (no specific intent) of a person protected by a “no contact order,” “order for protection,” restraining order, etc.

 Felony murder is controversial.
 It’s when someone dies during a felony crime even though the defendant did not actually cause the death.
 So, the punishment does not fit the crime.
-And your murder attorney can help make the defense case.
+But your murder attorney can make the defense case.

 Murder Third Degree, Minnesota Statutes §609.195, generally: